Hot Air Ballooning in Cappadocia: A Complete Guide

 Planning Your Stay in Cappadocia

-Some travelers mistakenly believe that you can visit Cappadocia from Istanbul or a coastal resort base for ballooning as a day trip, but this is an impossibility.
+Some travelers mistakenly believe that you can visit Cappadocia from Istanbul or another coastal resort base for ballooning as a day trip, but this is an impossibility.

 Hot air ballooning takes place at the crack of dawn, so you are going to have to stay at least for the night before your flight if you want to head up into the air.